 What you can do:

 1. Work to reduce climate change.
 You know the drill.
 The big three that individuals can do are:

 2. Work for solutions beyond fossil fuels.
 Here are some organizations that would be happy for your help:

 3. Work for clean water for everyone—fish too.

-- Donate to American Rivers or to water.org or to any of the organizations on the Blog Action Day page (link to 2010 page no longer available).
+- Donate to American Rivers or to water.org or to other water-saving organizations.

 - Fundraise for safe drinking water.